 - Houses and flats

 - Homes and businesses with a common supply of electricity

 - Areas with shared amenities such as laundries

 - Garden lighting and power

 Part P makes reference to extra-low voltage circuits.
 It calls them “special installations”.
-12-volt LEDs come under this heading.
+12-volt LED light bulbs come under this heading.
 Guidance Note 7, published by the Institute of Electrical Engineers (IEE), has further advice about these.

-Pre-assembled, CE-marked LEDs are not special installations.
+Pre-assembled, CE-marked LED light bulbs are not special installations.
 Christmas lights, for example, are exempt from Part P.